How to Find a Target Market for Your Online Business

 - Have you created a buyer persona before?
 If so, how did it help you in the long run?

 Hey babe!
-If you’re ready to create the online biz you’ve always dreamed of and complete it all in a way that you actually have time to manage, then you are in the right spot!
+If you’re ready to create the Etsy Empire you’ve always dreamed of and complete it all in a way that you actually have time to manage, then you are in the right spot!

 Welcome to the blog!
 It’s where I share my best tips & tricks for growing an online business fluff-free.